puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 > #### Other Locations
 >
-> Most users should **only** load classes from modules.
-However, it's technically possible to put classes in the following additional locations:
+> Most users should **only** put classes in individual files in modules.
+However, it's technically possible to put classes in the following additional locations and still load the class by name:
 >
 > * [The main manifest][sitedotpp].
 If you do so, they may be placed anywhere in the main manifest file(s) and are not parse-order dependent.
+> * A file in the same module whose corresponding class name is a truncated version of this class's name.
+That is, the class `first::second::third` could be put in `first::second`'s file, `first/manifests/second.pp`.
-> * Other class definitions.
+> * Lexically inside another class definition.
 This puts the interior class under the exterior class's [namespace][], causing its real name to be something other than the name with which it was defined.
-It does not cause the interior class to be automatically declared along with the exterior class.
-Nested classes cannot be autoloaded; in order for the interior class to be visible to Puppet, the manifest containing it must have been forcibly loaded, either by autoloading the outermost class or placing the entire nested structure in the site manifest.
-Although nesting classes is not yet formally deprecated, it is **very much** not recommended.
+(For example: in `class first { class second { ... } }`, the interior class's real name is `first::second`.)
+Note that this doesn't cause the interior class to be automatically declared along with the exterior class.
+>
+> Again: You should basically never do these.

 ### Containment

 A class [contains][] all of its resources.
 This means any [relationships][] formed with the class as a whole will be extended to every resource in the class.

 Classes can also contain other classes, but _you must manually specify that a class should be contained._ For details, [see the "Containing Classes" section of the Containment page.][contain_classes]

+A contained class is automatically [tagged][tags] with the name of its container.

 ### Auto-Tagging